upupming/paste/project-presentation/README.md

 Line break at Location 1 should be deleted, but that at location 2 should be reserved.

 We tried to find a solution to judge if the line break should be removed.
-After reading the code of the JabRef, we found two classes used to remove hyphens and line-breaks and generate the bibtex key (and file name).
+After reading the code of the JabRef, we found two classes used to remove hyphens and line-breaks and generate the BibTeX key (and file name).
 We just reused the logic and changed them for our usage.
 We used regular expression `(?<![.|:])%n` for wisely judging a line-break should be removed or not -- We removed all new lines which don't have preceded `.` or `:` because we think `.` or `:` is often used to start a new paragraph.

 Actually, the existed logic helped us a lot, but @tobiasdiez said that we should not change the existed logic because they have their own usefulness.
 So finally we kept the two classes untouched and adapted the new pattern only in our marking content.